SCD346/SCD346/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on ...
-React
+- 🔭  I’m currently working on ... a React App
 - 🌱  I’m currently learning ...
-React and more JavaScript
+Elixir and Phoenix
 - 👯  I’m looking to collaborate on ...
 Open Source
 - 🤔  I’m looking for help with ...
-MERN Stack
+Finding Open Source projects to contribute to.
 - 💬  Ask me about ...
 Anything
 - 📫  How to reach me: ...
 StephenCDoherty@Gmail.com
 - 🌐  [Personal Portfolio Website](https://www.stephencdoherty.com/)